-The data can be visualized by a number of mobile and web-based applications and is readily available for use by citizens.
+The data can be visualized by a number of mobiles and web-based applications and is readily available for use by citizens.
 Online air monitors enable access and quick treatment of data for presenting it publicly via different media.

-Many of these sensors do not require specialized knowledge, which encourages public participation in the process.
+Many of these sensors do not require specialised knowledge, which encourages public participation in the process.
 This has given birth to community-based monitoring, which is driven by local information needs and community values.
 The low-cost air quality monitors also allow opportunistic sensing by data acquired for one purpose to be used for other purposes as well.

 Public health challenges and risk assessment requires more refined and varied monitoring approaches to reduce exposures and risks.
 Hence, authorities need to stringent pollution control measures.
 This can be achieved by widespread air monitoring at the microscale, which is only possible through compact, highly scalable CAAQMS.